 Keys remembers, “I had brought one of Richard’s catalogues, in hopes that he’d sign it.
 And, I also had my magazine in hand.
 Kristen Thies saw me standing nearby and asked if I was an artist.
 When I showed her the cover she said, ‘Come, I’ll introduce you to Richard.’
 Then he said, ‘Is that your work?’ and asked me to join them for lunch.
-By the end of the meal, he invited me to paint with him and the Putney Painters.”
+By the end of the meal, Mr Richard invited me to paint with him and the Putney Painters.”

 In addition, his teaching skills were accessed through his two hour DVD titled: “Antique Jar and Summer Fruit” which is complete sold out and produced by Daniel J. Keys, Ryan Mellody and Kristen Thies.
 The Collector's Edition set also included a limited edition print and a DVD which is no sold out.

-Says Keys, “Through Richard, I have become part of a lineage of artistic tradition stretching back in time, to his teacher, to his teacher’s teachers, and beyond.
+Says Keys, “Through Richard Schmid, I have become part of a lineage of artistic tradition stretching back in time, to his teacher, Bill Mosby, to his teacher’s teachers, and beyond.
 His knowledge is such a gift to me and other artists of my generation.
 My desire is to continue to spread this spirit of giving to my students.”